 Gráinne, a graduate of DCU, is a Fellow of the Association of Certified Chartered Accountants.
 She holds a Post-Graduate Diploma in Personnel Management and was awarded a Certificate in Data Protection Practice from the Law Society of Ireland in 2018.
 Gráinne completed her Higher Diploma in Data Analytics in NCI in 2020.

 David has responsibility for the overall communications strategy for the organisation, North and South and works closely with the General Secretary and Northern Secretary.
 Currently serving as Vice President of the Public Relations Institute of Ireland, David has held senior positions in a number of high-profile organisations including European Movement UK, the Recruitment and Employment Confederation and the UK’s largest trade association, the Federation of Small Businesses.
-In 2019, David was included in the Yahoo Finance/OUTstanding list of 30 global LGBT+ leaders.

 David graduated with a Bachelor of Arts degree from NUI Galway in 2007.
 Subsequently, undertaking postgraduate study David graduated with a law degree (LLB, 2010) and a Master’s in International Public Policy and Diplomacy (MBS, 2011) from University College Cork.

 Maria McHenry, Assistant General Secretary/Director of Legal, Industrial Relations and Equality

 Maria is responsible for the Legal, Industrial Relations and Equality Section.
 Maria advises on various matters, including parental complaints, child protection, staff relations, grievance procedures, bullying/harassment, employment equality, disciplinary procedures, professional regulation, and data protection.
 To advocate on behalf of members, Maria provides representation in a wide range of fora, from boards of management to the superior courts.